 - Candidates download and fill out the GLE Application and obtain signatures from their faculty advisors.

-- From the provided texts, the Global Languages examiner will select two (2) distinct passages of approximately 40 lines each (at 70 characters per line length).
+- Within three weeks of delivering the completed application form and texts, the language examiner will select two distinct passages of approximately 40 lines each (at 70 characters per line length).
 One passage will be of a general nature, the other more technical.

 - The GL Academic Administrator (Joyce) will return the selected passages to the department’s graduate administrator in the candidate’s home department, and the administrator will arrange for proctoring within the department.
 The graduate administrator will send the completed translations back to Joyce who will hand them off to the language examiner for review.
 Hand-written translations should be completely legible and done in blue books.

 - For examination procedures, the candidates must be provided with a quiet space and allowed two hours uninterrupted to translate both passages.
 Additionally, departments may set their own testing parameters, including rules on the use of electronic devices or access to online references such as dictionaries.

 - Judgment as to the accuracy of the translations rests with the Global Languages examiner.
 Failure to complete both passages will usually result in a non-passing result.
 Furthermore, the examiner may request oral clarification of ambiguous translations should the need arise.
 If necessary, use of a dictionary may be permitted during the oral clarification.